ArjunJadeja/RandomJoke/README.md

 It is an Google Chrome extension which tells you jokes.

-# To download click Here 👇
+# To download

+1. Click Here 👇
 https://github.com/ArjunJadeja/RandomJoke/blob/master/RandomJoke.crx

+2. Click "View Raw"
+it will automatically start downloading file

+3. After the file is downloaded, double click on it this will open google chrome browser if not open.

+4. Click Continue.

+5. Congrats!
+You have installed this Extension.

 ## Demo